Tamilrjk/GeeksInformation/Task1/README.md

 A Data Science Project on #GeeksInformation

-An analysis of employee turnover in a company, using Python and data analysis techniques and Machine Learning. what is Customer churn?
+An analysis of employee turnover in a company, using Python and data analysis techniques and Machine Learning.
-Customer churn, also known as customer attrition or customer turnover, refers to the phenomenon where customers or clients stop doing business with a company or stop using its services.

 ## Table of Contents
  - Data Description